Graduate degrees: M.S. in mechanical engineering; Ph.D. in mechanical engineering

 Basic elements of measuring circuits (bridges, voltage dividers, shunts, transformers); laboratory instrumentation (oscilloscopes, multimeters, power supplies, signal generators); amplifiers; frequency response principles; sensors; data acquisition, signal processing, filtering using Labview.
 Prerequisites: PHYS:1612 and ENGR:2120.

 Design principles and methods to develop 3-D part models and assemblies; emphasis on use of mechanical engineering design principles and functional requirements through the complete design process using PTC Creo Parametric; for students with a basic knowledge of computer-aided design (CAD).
-Prerequisites: ENGR:2760.
-Corequisites: ENGR:2750 ME:3045.
+Prerequisites: ENGR:2760 or ME:2200.
+Corequisites: ENGR:2750.

 Principles and design of energy conversion systems, including solar, wind, and geothermal power systems; design of thermal-fluid system components, modeling and simulation of systems, optimization techniques; design projects.
-Prerequisites: ME:3045 and ME:3040.
+Prerequisites: ME:3045.

 Principles of physical measurements; standards calibration, estimation of error; static and dynamic performance of measuring systems; laboratory experience, experiment planning, report writing.
 Prerequisites: ME:3351.
 Corequisites: ME:3045 and ME:3052.